Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Results and Discussion

 where $\tau_{k}$ is a variational parameter, $n_g$ is the number of multi-qubit Pauli operators $\hat{P}_{k}$, defined as

-where $n_q$ is the number of qubits and $X,Y,Z$, and $I$ are the Pauli matrices and a single-qubit identity operator, respectively.
+where $n_q$ is the number of qubits and X, Y, Z, and I are the Pauli matrices and a single-qubit identity operator, respectively.
 While the depth of the circuit rapidly increases as the size of the molecule increases, the QCC ansatz admits a low-depth quantum circuit compared to a widely used unitary coupled-cluster single and double ansatz.
-The details of the QCC ansatz can be found in Appendix~\ref{app:qcc}.
+The details of the QCC circuit simulations can be found in Supplementary Note 1.

 We first consider an ansatz state that is a product state of $n_q$ arbitrary single-qubit states, following the method described in the work of Ryabinkin~et~al.~\cite{Ryabinkin:2020}.
 We evaluate the expectation value of the mean-field Hamiltonian with respect to the ansatz state and use VQE, simulated on a classical computer, to minimize the value.
 The variational parameters that result from the optimization correspond to the optimal wavefunction for the mean field.
 We next consider a QCC ansatz operator $\hat{U}\l\bf{\tau}\r$ applied to the previously determined, mean-field optimized state.
 Note that we aim to minimize the expectation value of the fragment Hamiltonian with respect to the ansatz operator parameters ${\bf \tau}$.
 We find which $\hat{P}_k$ to include in our ansatz by computing the derivative of the expectation value with respect to $\tau_k$, which can be computed in a straightforward way when ${\bf \tau} = {\bf 0}$.
 We remove $\hat{P}_k$ terms that have small derivative values.
-Applied to our example molecule H$_{10}$, we find that $\hat{P}_k$ of $XY$ and $YX$ have large, identical derivative values.
+Applied to our example molecule H$_{10}$, we find that $\hat{P}_k$ of XY and YX have large, identical derivative values.
 Note that we carry out the computation of the derivatives on a classical computer.